Naludrag/AIT/Labo1/Labo1.md

 -rw-r--r--  1 root root    0 Sep 23 11:54 originalsym
 -rw-r--r--  1 root root    0 Sep 23 11:54 symLinkedFile
 ```
-At this point we can see clearly that the backup command zip  did not preserve the hard link (the two files have not the inode id ),neither the symbolic link .
+At this point we can see clearly that the backup command zip  did not preserve the hard link (the two files have not the same inode id ),neither the symbolic link .

 Now ,we will do the same backup-restore but using the tar command :

 1.Performing a backup :
 ```bash
 osboxes@osboxes:/$ sudo tar -cvpzf /mnt/backup1/backup.tar.gz ~